Nikita-Dudorov/transparency/README.md

 # MyRenderer
 ## Base code for INF584 "Image Synthesis" Assignments
+## The base code is modified and extended to refraction and transparency effects

 "A" solution for the basic ray tracing assignment.

 Author: Tamy Boubekeur (tamy.boubekeur@telecom-paris.fr)

+Modified by: Nikita Dudorov

 ### Building